Back

 Supplier Management Hub

-62% of planners reported at least one major supplier miscommunication.
-This screen centralizes all vendor relationships—from first contact to final payment—into a single source of truth.
+62% had major supplier miscommunication.
+This screen centralizes all vendor relationships — first contact to final payment — into one source of truth.

-• Status pipeline — supplier cards organized by stage: Researching, Contacted, Booked, Paid
+• Status pipeline — cards organized by stage: Researching, Contacted, Booked, Paid

-• Integrated messaging — WhatsApp, call, and email actions directly from each supplier card
+• Integrated messaging — WhatsApp, call, and email from each card

-• Contract storage — eliminates "where did I save that quote?" with per-vendor document upload
+• Contract storage — no more "where did I save that quote?"

-• Comparison view — side-by-side pricing and features for same-category suppliers to reduce decision fatigue
+• Comparison view — side-by-side pricing for same-category suppliers

 MyPlanner supplier management with catering cards, ratings, and price quotes